EthannYakabuski/buskees.com/README.md

-This was created using the Amazon Web Services tutorial code as a base and then modified from ther
+This was created using the Amazon Web Services tutorial code as a base and then modified from there